 1) Stop.
 2) Rest.
 3) Get help.

-That is, we should cease playing or singing, curtail hand, embouchure, or voice-intensive tasks, and seek help from teachers and medical experts.
+That is, we should cease playing or singing, curtail hand, embouchure, or voice-intensive tasks, and seek aid from medical experts and teachers.

 Musical authorities can commonly be found at conservatories and university music departments.
 Medical help can be accessed at campus health centers, from physicians, and, in particular, from arts medicine specialists, who practice in many urban areas.